 About Serenbe Farms

 Serenbe Farms is a small diversified certified organic farm located in the Serenbe community and surrounded by the rural oasis of the Chattahoochee Hill Country, just 30 miles southwest of Atlanta.
 The farm began in 2004, and now in its 11th growing season.
-We cultivate 10 acres of farm-land and are in the process of nurturing and restoring soil on an additional 10 acres, and will be farming it for the first time this summer.
+We cultivate 8 acres of farm-land and are in the process of nurturing and restoring soil on an additional 10 acres.
 We have produced over 300 varieties of heirloom and hybrid vegetables, herbs and flowers, and we harvest over 60,000 lbs of produce a year.

 We market our goods through our Community Supported Agriculture program (CSA), farmers markets and to many talented chefs in Serenbe and Atlanta.